dirkgroenen/dirkgroenen.github.io/_posts/2015-05-29-how-to-setup-an-autoresponder-for-postfix-with-goldfish.markdown

 ```

 # Adding an autoresponse message
 After you have installed and configured Goldfish it's time to add our first autoresponse message.
-Login to your MySQL server:
+Login to your MySQL server

 ```
 mysql -u mailuser -p
 ```

-Run the following query which will insert the needed data in the autoresponder table:
+and run the following query which will insert the needed data in the autoresponder table:

 ```
 USE mailserver;